 (Please note that the link to Allan Roth’s article is a static link, rather than a live link, just to make sure that you have all the facts and information as they existed before this rebuttal was published.)

 - Based on the current dividend scale.
 Dividends are not guaranteed and are subject to change.
-Bank On Yourself Authorized Advisors use companies that have paid dividends every year for at least 100 years
+Bank On Yourself Professionals use companies that have paid dividends every year for at least 100 years

 - Hulbert Financial Digest, July, 2009